 The ability to influence others is a core leadership skill that can come in handy regardless of your position or role in an organisation.
 In fact, it may very well be the most important ability that you’ll ever learn.

-Becoming a successful influencer and leader doesn’t happen overnight, though.
+Becoming a successful leader and influence doesn’t happen overnight, though.
 Like all other competencies, it’s something that must be honed and cultivated.
 That being said, enrolling into an influencing skills training course is a great way to brush up on the intricacies of communication.
-Done correctly, it can help you become a more persuasive and effectual team leader or member.
-With that in mind, here are a few strategies that you can use to further sharpen your influencing skills:
+If done correctly, it can help you become a more persuasive and effective team leader or member.
+With that in mind, here are a few strategies that you can use to sharpen your influencing skills further:

 It’s possible to compel others to follow you if you happen to be in a position of authority.
 However, this dynamic lacks a crucial component: free will.
 To achieve true influence, you’ll have to gain your colleagues’ trust.